don’t be a tourist, vacation culture, capitalism, consciousness.

 A round-trip ticket flight from New York to London robs the Arctic of three square meters of ice.
 Vacation demands fossil fuel, traffic, service problems and abuses that destroy environment.

 Tourism is one of the world’s largest industries surpassing that of oil exports, food products or automobiles, and on the Cape leisure is big business.

-Nomadic shamanic ritual is proposed instead of hedonistic down time.
-In a precarious moment in the planet’s history, it is crucial to create paradise at home: to conserve resources, cultivate an austerity consciousness, a mindfulness of the interconnectedness of all beings, to hold the idea of anima mundi as our relationship to the world, a shamanic dream state, deep awareness, and connection to nature…..
+Nomadic shamanic consciousness is proposed instead of hedonistic down time.
+In a precarious moment in the planet’s history, it is necessary to create paradise at home.
+To conserve resources, cultivate austerity, a mindfulness of the interconnectedness of all beings is crucial, to hold the idea of anima mundi as our relationship to the world, a dream state, and deep awareness of our connection to nature.

-“Therefore, we may consequently state that: this world is indeed a living being endowed with a soul and intelligence … a single visible living entity containing all other living entities, which by their nature are all related.”
+“Therefore, we consequently state that: this world is indeed a living being endowed with a soul and intelligence…a single visible living entity containing all other living entities, which by their nature are all related.”
 Plato

 LINKS TO VIDEO